Ddnirvana/awesome-serverless-research/README.md

 ## Architecture Supports
 - PIE: Confidential Serverless Made Efficient with Plug-In Enclaves (ISCA'21) - The paper presents PIE, a hardware extension on SGX to boost startup latency of enclaves to support serverless computing.

+## Programming Models
+- [Kappa: a programming framework for serverless computing](https://dl.acm.org/doi/abs/10.1145/3419111.3421277) - Kappa proposes a new programming model for serverless computing, which utilizes *checkpointing* to support long running services, and reuse python features to manage concurrency.
+It is open-sourced at [kappa](https://kappa.cs.berkeley.edu) and [github-repo](https://github.com/NetSys/kappa).

 ## Other Related Works
 - [E3: Energy-Efficient Microservices on SmartNIC-Accelerated Servers (ATC'19)](https://dl.acm.org/doi/10.5555/3358807.3358839)